suryapratapsinghsuryavanshi/solverjs/README.md

     // The output is : true

 ### isLower
-The isLower method are used for check the all charector in lower case form or not.
+The isLower method are used for check the all charactor in lower case form or not.

     console.log(solverjs.isLower('lower'));
     // The output is : true

 ### isUpper
-The isUpper method are used for check the all charector in upper case form or not.
+The isUpper method are used for check the all charactor in upper case form or not.

     console.log(solverjs.isUpper('UPPER'));
     // The output is : true